University of Kelaniya: Faculty of Social Science

 The Faculty of Social Sciences, in student population, is the largest faculty in the University of Kelaniya.

 Department of Library and Information Science

 Faculty of Humanities

-The faculty includes disciplines associated with Buddhist and Asian cultures, such as Pali and Buddhist Studies, Sinhala, Tamil, Sanskrit, Hindi, Japanese and Chinese, while teaching courses in modern European languages such as English, French, German and Russian.
+The faculty includes disciplines associated with Buddhist and Asian cultures, such as Pali and Buddhist Studies, Sinhala, Tamil, Sanskrit, Hindi, Japanese, Chinese and Korean (only Sri Lankan university that has a 4-year Korean Language Degree) while teaching courses in modern European languages such as English, French, German and Russian.

 Faculty of Commerce and Management

-The faculty consists of four departments: